 Members of the SPAB living and working in Scotland decided to form their own semi-autonomous group in 1995.
 Scotland has its own building traditions, architectural language and property laws, all of which are best dealt with locally.
 All members of the SPAB residing in Scotland are automatically members of SPAB Scotland.
 Members north of the border get the benefits of SPAB membership, plus a dedicated series of events, both technical and recreational.

-SPAB Scotland has its own Committee, which is currently made up of twelve members.
-It also has two dedicated SPAB Scotland Officers, Tyler Lott and Grace Connelly.
-Together, they organise events, courses, and meet-ups for Scottish members.
+SPAB Scotland has its own Committee, which is currently made up of twelve members and is chaired by Tyler Lott Johnston.
+Scotland also has one dedicated SPAB Scotland Officer, Lucy Stewart, who works with the Scottish Guardians to organise events, courses, and meet-ups for Scottish members.

 Your donation will support a variety of activities, including providing free educational lectures, advice and campaigning on behalf of Scotland's historic built environment.